 The Orlando Market

-The affordability index* for July was essentially steady at 143% overall and 102% for first-time home buyers. *(An affordability index of 101% means a family with median income earns 1% more than they need to be able to purchase a median priced home).
+The affordability index* for March 2017 decreased to 140%, down from 148% reported last month. *(An affordability index of 101% means a family with median income earns 1% more than they need to be able to purchase a median priced home).

-In July, Orlando area home buyers paid an average interest rate of 4.01, up only 3 basis points from June.
-Interest rates are a key factor of affordability.
-Mortgage loan interest rates are very low by historical standards.
+In February, Orlando area home buyers paid an average interest rate of 4.29%, unchanged from February.
+While up from the average of 2016, it’s still an historically low rate.
 See 30-Year Fixed-Rate Mortgages Since 1971 as reported by Freddie Mac for historical, national ,average mortgage interest rates.

 For the complete ORRA report, including all the statistics and an excellent analysis, see ORRA Real Estate Market Report.

 Are you thinking about selling your home and moving?
-We can apply this information and your local market data to value the price of your home to buyers.
 Learn more about us and what we have to offer by visiting http://LearnMore.JeanScottHomes.com.